CelliesProjects/use_google_fonts_locally/README.md

   unicode-range: U+0000-00FF, U+0131, U+0152-0153, U+02BB-02BC, U+02C6, U+02DA, U+02DC, U+2000-206F, U+2074, U+20AC, U+2122, U+2191, U+2193, U+2212, U+2215, U+FEFF, U+FFFD;
 }```

-7. Convert the font files to C-style header files with:
+7. To use the files in your project convert the font files to C-style header files with:
-`xxd -i inputfile > outputfile`
+`xxd -i inputfile > outputfile`.

-4. Copy the css `@font-face{}` section to your html file.
+This would be `xxd -i Roboto-latin.woff2 > Roboto-latin.h` for the latin file and `xxd -i Roboto-latin-ext.woff2 > Roboto-latin-ext.h` for both files.

-5. Replace the internet url with your local url.# use_google_fonts_locally
+8. In the generated files, change the first line to `const unsigned char Roboto_latin_woff2[] = {` and the last line to `const unsigned int Roboto_latin_woff2_len = 15744;` If you don't declare the array as a const, it will end up in RAM memory instead of the FLASH memory.